 - Driving time: 3 h

-The small Wyoming town Lander sits around 3 hours away from Jackson Hole.
-That makes Lander a very peaceful and convenient overnight stop on the Denver to Grand Tetons and Yellowstone road trip.
-If you have an overnighter in Lander you can enjoy one last day in Grand Teton National Park before you make the drive down to Lander in the afternoon.
+The small Wyoming town Lander is located around 3 hours away from Jackson Hole.
+That makes Lander a very convenient overnight stop on the Denver to Grand Tetons and Yellowstone road trip.
+If you have an overnighter in Lander you can enjoy one last day in Grand Teton National Park before you make the drive down to the peaceful Lander in the afternoon.

 Lander is known as the town “where the rails end and the trails begin”.
 The town and area is a real outdoor playground.
-Hiking, mountain biking and rock climbing are very popular things to do in Lander and its surroundings.
-Sinks Canyon State Park is a natural treasure that sits just a few miles south of Lander.
+Hiking, mountain biking and rock climbing are very popular things to do in Lander and the surrounding area.
+Sinks Canyon State Park is a natural treasure that is located just a few miles south of Lander.

 Laramie, Wyoming – Old West charm on the Yellowstone road trip